Nagai-S/moneybook-v-2/README.md

 ## How to build development environment
 before building -> Install [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

-1. Run a follow command.
+1. Run the following command to clone the code from this repository.
 ```
 $ git clone https://github.com/Nagai-S/moneybook-v-2.git
 ```
 2. In terminal, change directory to cloned repository.
-3. Run a follow command.
+3. Run the following command.
 ```
 $ bash initial.sh
 ```